Tag Archives: Solo Travel

 Euro Vacay Day 10-13: New Year’s Eve in Paris!

-Okay, so I’ve been posting these throwback blogs I’ve been meaning to share pre-pandemic and I know that we’ve just welcomed the new year but let me still share with you my very short Paris adventure when I welcomed 2020!
-I know, who knew that it would be a very eventful year!
+Okay, so I’ve been posting these throwback blogs I’ve been meaning to share pre-pandemic, and I know that we’ve just welcomed the new year, but let me still share with you my very short Paris adventure when I welcomed 2020!
+I know, who knew that it would be such an eventful year!

-After returning from my visit at the AuschwitzBirkenau camp, I immediately took one hot shower at my hostel and booked for an Uber to take me to the Krakow Glowny where I will be heading back to Czech Republic for my flight to Paris.
-The FlixBus trip getting back to Prague took around six hours and from Prague Zličín, I had to take another Uber to take me to the Václav Havel Airport for my flight via Czech Airlines to France.
+After returning from my visit to the Auschwitz–Birkenau camp, I immediately took a hot shower at my hostel and booked an Uber to take me to Krakow Glowny, from where I would head back to the Czech Republic for my flight to Paris.
+The FlixBus trip back to Prague took around six hours, and from Prague Zličín, I had to take another Uber to get to Václav Havel Airport for my flight via Czech Airlines to France

-I’ve arrived at Charles De Gaulle Airport around nine in the morning of the 31st of December, so I really had all the time in the world to make it to my hostel before the celebration begins in the evening.
-I was expecting a lot of people to be at the airport, but surprisingly it just about the usual amount of people I see inside some of the busiest airports I’ve been to, considering it’s a holiday.
-It was very easy for me to navigate it, and you can also ask for assistance particularly about which train is heading to Paris!
+I arrived at Charles De Gaulle Airport around nine in the morning on the 31st of December, so I really had all the time in the world to make it to my hostel before the celebrations began in the evening.
+I was expecting a lot of people to be at the airport, but surprisingly, there were just about the usual number of people I see in some of the busiest airports I’ve been to, considering it’s a holiday.
+It was very easy for me to navigate, and you can also ask for assistance, particularly regarding which train is heading to Paris!

-Ugh.
-Paris!
-I’ve been dreaming of visiting this place for so long and I was just very anxious and excited to explore the city since I’ll be spending four days in it!
-Too short, I know but I’m pretty sure that there’ll be a next time.
-I booked my accommodation at the Perfect Hotel & Hostel located at Rue Rodier.
-Making sure that I won’t get lost, I opted to walk there from the Gare du Nord station.
-It wasn’t that far and I was able to easily navigate the Google Maps streets of that part of Paris.
-You see, I really do prefer walking when going overseas!
+Ah, Paris!
+I’ve been dreaming of visiting this place for so long, and I was just very anxious and excited to explore the city since I’ll be spending four days here!
+Too short, I know, but I’m pretty sure there’ll be a next time.
+I booked my accommodation at the Perfect Hotel & Hostel located on Rue Rodier.
+Making sure I wouldn’t get lost, I opted to walk there from the Gare du Nord station.
+It wasn’t that far, and I was able to easily navigate the streets of that part of Paris using Google Maps.
+You see, I really do prefer walking when traveling overseas!
 Hah!

-The hostel was very quaint and clean and the room isn’t so bad.
-After spending days with other people at night, I was already used sharing space.
-After lying down for a bit, I decided to walk around the neighborhood first while the sun is out.
-It is still very cold, mind you but the day is just beautiful!
+The hostel was very quaint and clean, and the room wasn’t so bad.
+After spending days with other people at night, I was already used to sharing space.
+After lying down for a bit, I decided to walk around the neighborhood while the sun was still out.
+It was still very cold, mind you, but the day was just beautiful!

-That night, I’ve introduced myself to one of my room mates, a guy from Spain teaching English in Colombia who’s spending the holiday in Paris and asked him if he’d like to go out together.
-He and I decided to head near the Eiffel Tower site to celebrate New Year’s Eve but unfortunately, the traffic was terrible and it’d take us forever to get there so we decided to celebrate it at the Arc di Triomphe.
-It was a very exciting and unforgettable experience to say the least.
-I had a blast waiting along with everyone for the clock to chime in at 12midnight, the dawn of the year 2020.
+That night, I introduced myself to one of my roommates, a guy from Spain who teaches English in Colombia and was spending the holiday in Paris.
+I asked him if he’d like to go out together.
+He and I decided to head to the area near the Eiffel Tower to celebrate New Year’s Eve, but unfortunately, the traffic was terrible, and it would have taken us forever to get there.
+So, we decided to celebrate at the Arc de Triomphe instead.
+It was a very exciting and unforgettable experience, to say the least.
+I had a blast waiting with everyone for the clock to strike midnight, marking the dawn of the year 2020.

-On my next post… I’ll be posting my little walking tour in Paris.
-I didn’t get to see everything because it was cloudy, wet and cold but it’s still an experience that I’d treasure forever.
+In my next post, I’ll be sharing my little walking tour in Paris.
+I didn’t get to see everything because it was cloudy, wet, and cold, but it’s still an experience that I’ll treasure forever.

 Euro Vacay Day 8-9: Krakow In My Heart

-I’ve arrived in Krakow at the crack of dawn and and I was still feeling a bit hazy from lack of sleep inside the bus.
-It took more or less nine hours from Vienna to Krakow, and I was just too giddy to sleep right away even though I was very tired from my day tour in Vienna.
-Who could sleep comfortably inside a bus though?
+I arrived in Krakow at the crack of dawn, still feeling a bit hazy from the lack of sleep inside the bus.
+The journey from Vienna to Krakow took more or less nine hours, and despite being very tired from my day tour in Vienna, I was too giddy to sleep right away.
+Who could sleep comfortably inside a bus, though?
 Haha!

-Arriving at the Krakow (Kraków) Dworzec Autobusowy MDA, I opted to use Uber to take me to the city center right where I made a booking for a couple of nights, after exchanging about 100 euros at the station for some Polish złoty.
-Just a little FYI – although Poland is a European Union member, they still use their own currency.
+Upon arriving at Krakow Dworzec Autobusowy MDA, I opted to use Uber to take me to the city center, where I had booked a couple of nights.
+Before that, I exchanged about 100 euros at the station for some Polish złoty.
+Just a little FYI—although Poland is a European Union member, they still use their own currency.

-As mentioned above, I’ve booked two nights at the Ametyst Hostel and let me tell you that it is absolutely my favorite hostel during my whole trip.
-For one, the guy at the reception allowed me to check-in right away, thank goodness because I still need a couple or more hour of sleep.
-I stayed at a six-mixed dorm room and everything was just perfect!
-I’ve got my own locker, the bed was warm and comfy and it doesn’t feel cramp at all and their bathrooms are always clean!
-And the most wonderful thing about it is that, it is just five minutes away from the main square!
-Like seriously, it’s smack dab in the heart of the city!
-I just know that I’d definitely go back to Krakow and will stay with them again!
+As mentioned above, I booked two nights at the Ametyst Hostel, and let me tell you, it’s absolutely my favorite hostel of the whole trip.
+Firstly, the guy at the reception allowed me to check in right away, thank goodness because I still needed a couple more hours of sleep.
+I stayed in a six-mixed dorm room, and everything was just perfect!
+I had my own locker, the bed was warm and comfy, and it didn’t feel cramped at all.
+Plus, their bathrooms were always clean!
+The most wonderful thing about it is that it’s just five minutes away from the main square!
+Seriously, it’s right in the heart of the city!
+I just know that I’ll definitely go back to Krakow and stay with them again!

 I was assigned the top bunk near the window!

-After getting some sleep for a few hours and feeling refreshed, I embarked on my very first winter in Poland!
+After getting a few hours of sleep and feeling refreshed, I embarked on my very first winter experience in Poland!
 Haha!

 The weather was a bit overcast but thankfully, it did not rain.
 It was just too cold as usual!

-Eros Bendato’ (Eros Bound) or The Head is the work of Polish artist Igor Mitoraj (1944 – 2014).
-This sculpture in the western corner of the market square is a popular meeting place and is one of the most popular landmarks in the city.
+Eros Bendato’ (Eros Bound) or ‘The Head’ is the work of Polish artist Igor Mitoraj (1944-2014).
+Situated in the western corner of the market square, this sculpture serves as a popular meeting place and is one of the most iconic landmarks in the city.

 The sculpture at night and up-close.